theblueturtle/github-portfolio/scriptableObject2JSON.md

 ## ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## BREAKDOWN - PlayerStats.cs
-This is the InjectStatData() called by the editor utility.
-It also uses reflection to check the incoming stat properties against its own properties to find matches with type.GetProperty(nameOfPropertyInThisClass,...).
+This is the **InjectStatData()** called by the editor utility.
+It also uses reflection to check the incoming stat properties against its own properties to find matches with **type.GetProperty(nameOfPropertyInThisClass,...)**.
 Once the matching property is found, the value is assigned.
-I also check the property's type to correctly sort the integer stat values from floats with the if/ else condition.
+I also check the property's type to correctly sort the integer stat values from the floats with the if/ else condition.
 ```c#
 public void InjectStatData(string nameOfPropertyInThisClass, int valueInt, float valueFloat)
 {